mitwelten/mitwelten-ml-backend/evaluation/birds/README.md

 ## Species Filters

-Based on the investigetions on the data set in label-studio and based on manual cross-checks with other data sources like vogelwart.ch, we created filters for the species that may be present in the data set for a set of recording locations / deployments:
+Based on the investigetions on the data set in label-studio and based on manual cross-checks with other data sources like [vogelwarte.ch](https://vogelwarte.ch), we created filters for the species that may be present in the data set for a selection of recording locations / deployments:

 | deployment id | device label | group |